 Stage 1: SugarGum Estate

-Communities has commenced the first residential development on an eastern portion of the site (approximately 2ha) under the name SugarGum Estate.
-The estate will include 30 land lots, ranging in sizes between 367 to 561 square metres, available for sale to the open market.
+Communities has completed the first residential land development on an eastern portion of the site (approximately 2ha) under the name SugarGum Estate.
+The estate includes 30 land lots, ranging in sizes between 367 to 561 square metres, that have all sold to private buyers.
 A new street will be constructed next to the estate to enable future residents to easily access their homes, and several native trees will be planted alongside the streetscape.

-Detailed design guidelines are in place to ensure the lots accommodate high-quality and environmentally sustainable single-detached houses; and a variety of sustainability incentives will be on offer to buyers.
+Detailed design guidelines are in place to ensure the blocks accommodate high-quality and environmentally sustainable single-detached houses; and a variety of sustainability incentives will be on offer to buyers.

 Stage 2: Bottlebrush Project